tanawat011/react-template-2022-10/docs/unit_test.md

   - If is `component`, will always test together with snapshot.
   - If is `hook` or `helper`, unnecessary test with snapshot.
 - All test file have to be always `pass` before commit by `100%` only.
+- For container and feature, will test together with snapshot only.